-Gentai Capital Corporation, the asset manager, sources, underwrites and administers the GMIC’s mortgage portfolio.
-The corporation principals and management are experienced in sourcing, underwriting and managing mortgage secured by both residential and commercial real estate including retail, industrial, office and multi-family residential properties-market segments that are often under-serviced by banks and other large financial institutions.
-Genesis Mortgage Investment Corporation commenced operation on Oct 16th, 2012 as a Mortgage Investment Corporation established under the laws of the British Columbia.
-This pooled investment vehicle is available to the qualified investors.
+Gentai Capital Corporation, the asset manager, sources, underwrites, and administers the GMIC’s mortgage portfolio.
+The corporation principals and management are experienced in sourcing, underwriting, and managing mortgages secured by both residential and commercial real estate including retail, industrial, office, and multi-family residential properties-market segments that are often under-serviced by banks and other large financial institutions.
+Genesis Mortgage Investment Corporation commenced its operation on Oct 16th, 2012 as a Mortgage Investment Corporation established under the laws of British Columbia.
+This pooled investment vehicle is available to qualified investors.
 The interest earned by the mortgage portfolio is distributed quarterly to the shareholders.

-GMIC is qualified as a MIC and we must satisfy the requirements in subsection 130.1(6) of the ITA throughout the taxation year.
+GMIC is qualified as a MIC and we must satisfy the requirements in subsection 130.1(6) of the ITA throughout the tax year.
 The main requirements are:

 GMIC can only invest or manage mortgage and cannot manage or develop real property.

-GMIC cannot own debts secured on real property situated outside Canada, debts owing by non-residents unless such debts were secured on real property situated in Canada, shares of the capital stock of corporations not resident in Canada, or real property situated outside of Canada or any leasehold interest in such property.
+GMIC cannot own debts secured on real property situated outside Canada, debts of by non-residents unless such debts were secured on real property situated in Canada, shares of the capital stock of non-Canadian corporations, or real property situated outside of Canada or any leasehold interest in such property.